2006 Tamil Nadu Legislative Assembly election: Voting and results

-The Chief Election Commissioner of India, B.B.
-Tandon, holding a press conference in New Delhi on March 1, 2006, to announce the schedule for Legislative Assembly election of Tamil Nadu along with those of Assam, Kerala, West Bengal, and Puducherry.
+Women voters in a long queue, waiting for their turn to exercise franchise rights during assembly election-2006, at a polling booth in Kanyakumari.

 The 2006 Tamil Nadu State Elections saw a record voter turnout of 70.70% an 11% increase compared to the last 2001 elections and the highest since the 1991 elections which saw an 85% voter turnout.
 The ruling party AIADMK was voted out of power with the DMK alliance regaining power after losing out in the previous elections with a paltry 37 seats.
 This time however, no party reached the simple majority of 117 of the 234 seats.
 DMK grabbed the highest number of seats (96) for any contesting party, while AIADMK followed with 61 seats.
 The Congress won 34 seats while the other national party, Bharatiya Janata Party (BJP), drew blank after contesting alone in this elections.
 PMK managed to win 18 seats followed by the Communists (15 seats).
 MDMK, the party that jumped alliance won 6 seats and the DPI won 2 seats.
 DMDK, even while contesting in 232 seats managed to score just one seat, with the party leader actor vijayakant winning the seat he contested in Vridhachalam Constituency.
 There was 1 independent winner.